 Because LinkedIn has arranged the profile in the following order: Summary, Experience, Education, and less significant sections; this woman could not highlight her greatest accomplishment, her education.

 What about teachers?
-The anchored sections isn’t a problem for only the recent grad; it affects most notably teachers, who benefit from placing their Education section below the Summary, rather than below the Experience section of their profile.
+The anchored sections isn’t a problem only for the recent grad; it also affects teachers, who benefit from placing their Education section below the About section, rather than below the Experience section of their profile.

-Generally speaking, teachers must immediately show their teaching license, school transcript, and GPA.
+Generally speaking, teachers must immediately show their teaching certification, school transcript, and GPA.
 School systems would like to see this early on.
+Like their resumes, teachers should be allowed to highlight this information.

 Even IT job candidates might want their Educations section near the top.
-Not only teachers place their education at the top of their profile.
-Information technology candidates have been known to do this.
+Not only teachers place their Education at the top of their profile; other job seekers have been known to do this.

-When I asked one of my workshop attendees why he placed his education at the top of his profile, he said it was a major requirement for a job he last applied for.
+When I asked one of my workshop attendees—an IT specialist—why he placed his education at the top of his profile, he said it was a major requirement for a job he last applied for.
 He was going to keep it near the top for future jobs.

 Other sections could be moved to strengthen a profile